2600hz/kazoo/applications/crossbar/doc/channels.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/channels/{UUID}
 ```

-The Metaflow feature is a `metaflow` object which validates with its json schema.
+The Metaflow feature is a `metaflow` object which validates with its corresponding JSON schema.

-## Reasoning
+### Reasoning

-The `POST` action required that every MetaFlow action would have to be coded into the module.
+The `POST` action requires that every Metaflow action would have to be coded into the module.

 ### Benefits

-The MetaFlow feature allows adding new types of MetaFlows without changing the code.
+The Metaflow feature allows adding new types of Metaflows without changing the code.
-It also allows full MetaFlows and not only single actions, i.e., the `children` node is also processed.
+It also allows full Metaflows and not only single actions, i.e., the `children` node is also processed.